 Adam is the National Real Estate Tax Technical Leader at PricewaterhouseCoopers, LLP and, in that role, he helps clients navigate the complicated tax world in which we live.
-Adam brings his experience, passion (yes, passion for tax) to help clients see the big picture from a tax perspective, while at the same time keeping an eye on the important details necessary to achieve the client’s particular objectives.
+Adam brings his experience and passion (yes, passion for tax) to help clients see the big picture from a tax perspective, while at the same time keeping an eye on the important details necessary to achieve the client’s particular objectives.
 Clients often comment that Adam has a keen ability to convey complicated tax concepts and that he is approachable and easy to work with.

 Adam not only has a passion for tax and providing assistance to clients but also enjoys mentoring younger tax professionals.
 In that vein, Adam has served as an adjunct professor at the Georgetown University Law Center and the Villanova University School of Law where he has taught classes on partnership taxation and the unrelated business income tax.

 Adam graduated from Harvard Law School, cum laude, has a Masters in Public Policy from Harvard University’s John F. Kennedy School of Government and received his B.S. with honors from Cornell University.
-Prior to joining PwC, Adam was a partner at a large international law firm.

 David Bonser is Head of the firm’s REIT practice and also Head of the firm's Equity and US Debt Capital Markets practice and focuses his practice on advising and representing public and private companies in a wide variety of corporate, securities, and partnership transactions, with a particular focus on real estate companies.